Merhotepre Ini

 Merhotepre Ini was a minor king in Ancient Egypt, thought to be the successor of Merneferre Ay in the late Thirteenth Dynasty of Egypt.
-The Turin King List may assigned him a brief reign of 2 Years, 3 or 4 Months and 9 days.
+The Turin King List assigns him a brief reign of 2 Years, 3 or 4 Months and 9 days.

 Attestations

 Attestations are few and must be separated into "Merhotepre", "Merhotepre Ini" and "Merhotepre Sobekhotep".
 Franke and von Beckerath identified Merhotepre Sobekhotep with Merhotepre Ini, on the basis that they have the same prenomen.
 Ryholt (1997) argued they were two separate rulers as Merhotepre Sobekhotep was listed in a lacuna below Sobekhotep IV.
 Merneferre Ay, the predecessor of Merhotepre Ini, seem to be more related to the Memphis-Faiyum region, while Merhotepre Sobekhotep is more active in the Thebaid region.

 Drawing by F. Petrie of a scarab seal of Merhotepre Ini, now in the Petrie Museum.

 "Ini"

 Two attestations of "Ini" are known.